leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-27.md

 ###### 3.4.1.2.2.
 After Nomination

-Once a candidate pair has been nominated for a data stream, the IP address, port and transport in each "c=" and "m=" line associated with that data stream MUST match the data associated with the nominated pair for that data stream.
+Once a candidate pair has been nominated for a data stream, the connection address, port and transport protocol in each "c=" and "m=" line associated with that data stream MUST match the data associated with the nominated pair for that data stream.
 In addition, the offerer only includes SDP candidates representing the local candidates of the nominated candidate pair.
 The offerer MUST NOT include any other SDP candidate attributes in the subsequent offer.

 In addition, if the agent is controlling, it MUST include the a=remote-candidates attribute for each data stream whose check list is in the completed state.
 The attribute contains the remote candidates corresponding to the nominated pair in the valid list for each component of that data stream.
 It is needed to avoid a race condition whereby the controlling agent chooses its pairs, but the updated offer beats the connectivity checks to the controlled agent, which doesn't even know these pairs are valid, let alone selected.
 See Appendix B for elaboration on this race condition.